Xanthium7/OS_SpellChecker/README.md

 - Reads clipboard content
 - Checks for spelling mistakes using a dictionary
-- Updates clipboard with corrected text
+- Updates clipboard with corrected text if the word available in dicitonary

 ## TRIE YEAH!